hicommonwealth/commonwealth/packages/commonwealth/README.md

 This should start a new Postgres server with superuser `commonwealth` and password `edgeware`.

-To get a fresh production database dump from Heroku, run `yarn dump-db`.
-To reset, seed, and migrate your local database using the obtained dump file, run `yarn db-all`.
+To get a fresh production database dump from Heroku, run `pnpm dump-db`.
+To reset, seed, and migrate your local database using the obtained dump file, run `pnpm db-all`.
 Enter `edgeware` if prompted for a password.

-To start the app, run `yarn start`.
+To start the app, run `pnpm start`.

 ## Environment Variables